crescentrose/crescentro.se/content/posts/writing-drivers/index.md

 ## The joy of debugging

-The next thing we need to do is to write to the device somehow.
+Now that we have access to the device, we want to write a simple payload to it.
 For that, we first need to claim an interface.
 Recall that interfaces are essentially capabilities of the device, and through `lsusb` we learned that we only have one interface with the ID (`bInterfaceNumber`) of `0`.
 Thankfully, there's an obvious `claim_interface` method on a `Device`.

 ```rust
 // ...